waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Scrolled through all 55 items in my bag.
   - **Conclusion (INVALIDATED):** The Secret Key is not in my inventory.
 Moving to Hypothesis 2.
 - **Pathfinding Tool Bug (Turn 67107):** The `find_path` tool incorrectly generated a path from (29, 8) to (7, 2) on Pokemon Mansion 2F, failing to recognize that the eastern and western wings are isolated.
 This is a critical bug that needs to be fixed.
 The tool must be updated to correctly handle disconnected map sections.
+- **Hypothesis (INVALIDATED):** The moving Super Nerd at (7, 12) on 3F is the key to reaching the western section.
+  - **Test:** Moved away from the NPC, causing him to move and clear the path.
+Attempted to use `find_path` to navigate to the western switches.
+  - **Conclusion:** The system confirmed the path is unreachable.
+The western section is completely isolated.
+I am trapped and must black out.